 How to Forget About Healthy Eating Habits and Get Straight Up Ripped

-10 Tips to Just Get Shredded
+10 Tips to Get Straight Shredded

 - Eat fewer calories.
 Diet is responsible for 75% of your progress, if not more.
-Start my multiplying your DESIRED bodyweight by 12.
+Start by multiplying your DESIRED bodyweight by 12.
 This is your daily maintenance calorie intake.
 Eat this many calories for a week, then…

 - If you don’t lose any weight, subtract 400 calories.

 - If you only lose 1-2 lbs, subtract 200 calories.

 - If you lose 3 or more pounds, don’t change a thing.

 - If you lose more than 5% of your total body weight in a week, you might want to consider actually adding 200-300 calories back into your diet because you do NOT want to lose muscle mass.

 - Eat more often.
 Divide up your total calories equally, and eat every 3 hours.